Two founders of a cryptocurrency firm that defrauded investors are facing up to half a decade in prison for tax evasion.

 For that same period, Mr. Mendez also underreported his income to the IRS, resulting in a tax loss of $311,155.”

 In their pitch to investors, Bise and Mendez promised that the company’s token known as Bitqy (BQ) would enable those who had missed out on a Bitcoin (BTC) rally to make money too.

 The two co-founders of Bitqyck further defrauded investors by marketing another Bitcoin-mining focused token known as BitqyM.

 In both cases, Bise and Mendez “profited from Bitqyck by diverting income from the company for their personal use at their shareholders’ expense.”

 The U.S. Securities and Exchange Commission (SEC) initially charged the pair for fraud in August of 2019.
 Bitqyck reached an $8 million-plus settlement with the SEC while the two co-founders collectively settled for over $1.7 million.

 After underreporting income and pleading guilty to tax evasion, Bise and Mendez are now facing a prison sentence of up to half a decade.

 “In 2018, Bitqyck failed to file any corporate tax returns at all despite netting more than $3.5 million from investors.

 The total tax loss joint and severally to the United States government between Mr. Bise and Mr. Mendez is more than $1.6 million dollars.

-Both men now face up to five years in federal prison.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Both men now face up to five years in federal prison.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action